 Obtaining contract

-Once the contract document has been signed, it is permanently stored in a contract system where it is easy to retrieve.
+Once the contract document has been signed, it is permanently stored in the contract system where it is easy to retrieve.
 Both contractual metadata and documents are indexed and stored for future reference.
 This stage enables full control of all critical business documents through reliable record storage with backups and retention enforcement policies that provide confidence that your critical records are secure and compliant with GDPR and contract management system vendor data processing agreements.

 Contract search and find